DevExpress-Examples/asp-net-web-forms-page-control-create-a-wizard/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3050/)**
 <!-- run online end -->

+This example demonstrates how to use the [Page Control](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPageControl) to create a wizard interface.

+![Create a Wizard](create-a-wizard.png)

-This example demonstrates how to use the [Page Control](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPageControl) to create a wizard.
-Each step of the wizard is a [tab page](https://docs.devexpress.com/AspNet/DevExpress.Web.TabPage) that displays various editors.
-Click the **Next** button at the bottom of the current page to go to the next step.
+In the wizard, a step is a [tab page](https://docs.devexpress.com/AspNet/DevExpress.Web.TabPage) that displays several editors.
+Click the **Next** button at the bottom of the current page to proceed to the next step.
 Click the **Personal**, **Date**, or **Contact** tab to navigate to the corresponding step.

-![Create a Wizard](create-a-wizard.png)

 All editors on a page are in the same [validation group](https://docs.devexpress.com/AspNet/DevExpress.Web.ValidationSettings.ValidationGroup).
-Before you go to the next step, the [Validation Summary](https://docs.devexpress.com/AspNet/11626/components/data-editors/validationsummary) control validates values of the editors that belong to the current page's group and displays all errors in one block.
+Before you proceed to the next step, the [Validation Summary](https://docs.devexpress.com/AspNet/11626/components/data-editors/validationsummary) control validates values of the editors that belong to the current page's group and displays all errors in one block.
+Fix the errors to move forward.

 ## Files to Review